RTEMS/rtems-docs/c-user/rate_monotonic_manager.rst

 .. sidebar:: *RMS*

-  RMS is an optimal static priority algorithm for scheduling independent, preemptible, periodic tasks on a single processor.
+  RMS is an optimal fixed-priority algorithm for scheduling independent, preemptible, periodic tasks on a single processor.

-RMS is optimal in the sense that if a set of tasks can be scheduled by any static priority algorithm, then RMS will be able to schedule that task set.
+RMS is optimal in the sense that if a set of tasks can be scheduled by any fixed-priority algorithm, then RMS will be able to schedule that task set.
 RMS bases it schedulability analysis on the processor utilization level below which all deadlines can be met.